michael-lazar/jetforce/README.md

 ### Hostname

-Because the gemini protocol sends the *whole* URL in the request, it's required to declare which hostname your server is expecting to receive traffic under.
+Because the gemini protocol sends the *whole* URL in the request, it's required that you declare which hostname your server is expecting to receive traffic under.
-Jetforce will respond to any request containing a URL that don't match the hostname with a status of ``Proxy Request Refused``.
+Jetforce will respond to any request containing a URL that don't match your hostname with a status of ``Proxy Request Refused``.

 Using python, you can modify this behavior to do fancy things like building a proxy